 Once your little one is around six weeks, they’ve probably learned to distinguish night and day, but you still may have a fussy baby on your hands.
 What can you do?
 We have some suggestions that may help.

-Although spending time with your baby can be a wonderful experience, sometimes, it can be incredibly draining, especially cluster feeding.
+Although spending time with your baby can be a wonderful experience, sometimes, it can be incredibly draining, especially during periods of cluster feeding.
 Your little one is probably super fussy during this time, and they can seem like they don’t know what they want.

 One method is to rest earlier in the day, especially if your baby tends to cluster feed in the evenings.
 When your baby is napping, it can be a great time for you to nap too.